maianhngy/Dauphine-Courses-Finance-Data/README.md

 Homeworks from practical sessions @Dauphine

 - R Introduction -
-Impacts de la pandémie sur l'équilibre entre vie professionnelle et vie personnelle selon le genre et les caractéristiques socioéconomiques des foyers français
+Impacts of the Pandemic on the Balance Between Professional and Personal Life Based on Gender and Socioeconomic Characteristics of French Households

-- VBA -
+- VBA - Portfolio Allocation (3 TDs)